OpenMDAO/OpenMDAO-Framework/docs/arch-doc/overview.rst

-The following figure shows which pieces of the overall MDAO effort are considered to be part of the framework infrastructure and which are considered to be :term:`plug-ins` to the framework.
+The following figure shows which pieces of the overall MDAO effort are considered to be part of the framework infrastructure and which are considered to be :term:`plugins` to the framework.

 .. figure:: ../generated_images/TopContext.png